 The Board found the applied mark “MONO+” gives rise to a sound of “mono-plus”, but it has no specific meaning in view of overall appearance and a meaning of respective word “MONO” and “+”.

 As for the cited mark, the Board held the term “MONO” is not a foreign word familiar among relevant consumers in Japan.
 Thus, it has a sound of “mono”, but no specific meaning.

 Comparing both marks, although they share the same appearance in that both contain the word “MONO”, they are sufficiently distinguishable because, by virtue of the presence or absence of the “+” symbol at the end, it is conceived both marks represent different words as a whole.

 Phonetically, they start with the same sound “mono”, but the overall tone and impression are different with or without the sound “plus” at the end.
 Due to the reason, both sounds can be distinguishable.

 It is meaningless to compare the concept of both marks because neither does give rise to a specific meaning.

 If so, from the totality of visual, aural, and conceptual points of view, the Board has no reason to believe that relevant consumers are likely to confuse the source of the services in class 35 bearing the applied mark with the earlier mark.

-Based on the foregoing, the Board decided to disaffirm the examiner’s rejection and grant registration of the applied mark.
+Based on the foregoing, the Board found both marks are dissimilar regardless of similarity in goods and services, and decided to cancel the rejection and granted protection of the applied mark.